-All systems must be entirely physically located in Illinois and interconnected to the distribution level electrical grid of an Illinois investor-owned electric utility, rural electric cooperative, or municipal electric system.
-Off-grid systems are not eligible for the Adjustable Block Program.
+All systems must be entirely physically located in Illinois and interconnected to the distribution level electrical grid of an Illinois investor-owned electric utility, rural electric cooperative, or municipal electric systems.
+Systems located in adjacent states are not permitted in the Program.
+Off-grid systems are not eligible for the Program.
 All Distributed Generation systems must be located on the customer side of the electric meter and used primarily to offset that customer's electricity load.